chaosphere2112/chaosphere2112.github.io/_posts/2022-02-17-you-are-what-you-measure.md

 KR metrics should be:

-  - A good proxy for your objective
+  - A good proxy measure
   - Easy to measure
-  - Not overly influenced by outside forces
+  - Self-Determined
-  - Easier to accomplish the more you do them
+  - Easier with Practice
   - Simple to understand

 There's a lot going on there.
 Let's break those down a bit.